UPSC Eligibility 2021

-To be eligible for UPSC 2020, a candidate must fall under the prescribed criteria.
+To be eligible for UPSC Exam 2021, a candidate must fall under the prescribed criteria.
 The three broad categories: Nationality, Age Limit & Educational Qualification.
-Let’s have a look at the detailed analysis of UPSC Eligibility 2020.
+Let’s have a look at the detailed analysis of UPSC Eligibility 2021.

 For the Indian Administrative Service and the Indian Police Service, a candidate must be a citizen of India.
 For other services, a candidate must be either:—